How Will You do Lent 2026?

 Feed on this Bread of the Angels from which you will draw the strength to fight inner struggles.”

-~ Blessed Pier Giorgio Frassati ~
+~ Saint Pier Giorgio Frassati ~

-Blessed Pier Giorgio Frassati was a member of the Society of St. Vincent de Paul.
+Saint Pier Giorgio Frassati was a member of the Society of St. Vincent de Paul.

 Blessed are they who hunger and thirst